starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 **Hypothesis:** Public but non-first-run packages need honest README pages even when they are not part of the app-author path.

+**Conclusion:** `@starbeam/use-strict-lifecycle` is public React lifecycle infrastructure for library and adapter authors.
+It is also used by `@starbeam/react`, but app code should start with the adapter APIs.

 **Prepare**

 - Read the `@starbeam/use-strict-lifecycle` theory notes and current package